 510(k) Clearance Pathway.
 When a 510(k) clearance is required, a premarket notification must be submitted to the FDA demonstrating that a proposed device is "substantially equivalent" to a previously cleared and legally marketed 510(k) device or a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of a premarket approval application, which is commonly known as the "predicate device."
 A device is substantially equivalent if, with respect to the predicate device, it has the same intended use and has either (i) the same technological characteristics or (ii) different technological characteristics and the information submitted demonstrates that the device is as safe and effective as a legally marked device and does not raise different questions of safety or effectiveness.
-By law, the FDA is required to clear or deny a 510 (k) premarket notification within 90 days of submission of the application.
+By law, the FDA is required to clear or deny a 510(k) premarket notification within 90 days of submission of the application.
 As a practical matter, clearance often takes significantly longer.
-The FDA may require further information, including clinical data, to make a determination regarding substantial equivalence.
+The FDA may require further information, including clinical data, to make a determination regarding substantially equivalent.
 If the FDA determines that the device, or its intended use, is not substantially equivalent to a previously-cleared device or use, the FDA will issue a not substantially equivalent decision.
 This means the device cannot be cleared through the 510k process and will require marketing authorization through the premarket approval pathway.

 Premarket Approval Pathway.
-A premarket approval application must be submitted to the FDA if the device cannot be cleared through the 510 (k) process.
+A premarket approval application must be submitted to the FDA if the device cannot be cleared through the 510(k) process.
 The premarket approval application process is much more demanding than the 510(k) premarket notification process and requires the payment of significant user fees.
 A premarket approval application must be supported by valid scientific evidence, which typically requires extensive data, including but not limited to technical, preclinical, clinical trials, manufacturing and labeling to demonstrate to the FDA's satisfaction reasonable evidence of safety and effectiveness of the device.
 The FDA has 45 days from its receipt of a premarket approval application to determine whether the application will be accepted for filing based on the FDA's threshold determination that it is sufficiently complete to permit substantive review.
-After the FDA determines that the application is sufficiently complete to permit a substantive review, the FDA will accept the application and begin its in-depth review.
+After the FDA determines that the application is sufficiently complete to permit a substantive review.
 The FDA has 180 days to review an "accepted" premarket approval application, although this process typically takes significantly longer and may require several years to complete.
 During this review period, the FDA may request additional information or clarification of the information already provided.
-Also, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA as to the approvability of the device.
-In addition, the FDA will conduct a preapproval inspection of the manufacturing facility to ensure compliance with quality system regulations.
+Also, an advisory panel of experts from outside the FDA will conduct a preapproval inspection of the manufacturing facility to ensure compliance with quality system regulations.
 The FDA may delay, limit or deny approval of a premarket approval application for many reasons, including: